-- 2.5 The HA's current position is that the level of development proposed within Selby is likely to have an impact on the strategic road network.
-SDC is commissioning a highway study to inform the Preferred Options SAPP, and this information will be prepared in consultation with NYCC and the HA to enable them to provide more detailed comments on the scale and nature of the impact, and if any mitigation may be necessary. - 2.5 A number of highway improvement schemes have been identified in this IDP.
+- committed to partnership working with the Council, taking the form of early and continued involvement in the development of the Local Development Framework; contributing evidence and ensuring that development is centred on suitable location with appropriate infrastructure support.
+No strategic deficiency has been highlighted that cannot be accommodated through the planning process. - 2.6 The HA's current position is that the level of development proposed within Selby is likely to have an impact on the strategic road network.
+SDC's highway study will inform PLAN Selby, and this information will be prepared in consultation with NYCC and the HA to enable them to provide more detailed comments on the scale and nature of the impact, and if any mitigation may be necessary. - 2.7 A number of highway improvement schemes have been identified in this IDP.
 It should be noted that the schemes have not been designed or tested in terms of viability.
-As part of the SCTS progress these schemes were identified by the local communities but further assessments would need to take place regarding the need of such schemes and the feasibility of implementation.
+These schemes were identified by the local communities but further assessments would need to take place regarding the need of such schemes and the feasibility of implementation.
 The costs shown are indicative only for the Purposes of CIL.
 Scheme design, possible land acquisition and location of statutory undertakers apparatus all need considering in future cost estimates as schemes are brought forward.
-The inclusion of the schemes at this early stage it to flag that there are a number of highway improvements required in the need to take action.
+The inclusion of the schemes at this early stage it to flag that there are a number of highway improvements required in the network at present, and growth in these places will exacerbate the need to take action.